jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ---
 ## Manual Deployment

-In the Web IDE, you can use the Deploy button to manually deploy whatever you are working in the Web IDE to BlueMix.
+In the Web IDE, you can use the Deploy button to manually deploy whatever you are working in the Web IDE to Bluemix.
 It is important to remember that the Deploy button in the Web IDE deploys the current state of your code in your Web IDE, while Auto-Deploy deploys from what is checked into the repository.

 ![About to click the Deploy button in the Web IDE][18]